Category Archives: Uncategorized

 Things you need to know:

-• The next members meeting will be on Tuesday, May 21, 2024, at 7:30PM.
-The meeting will be held at the Hopes Point Baptist Church, 1703 South Miller Avenue
+• The next members meeting will be on Tuesday, November 19, 2024, at 7:30PM.
+The meeting will be held at the Hopes Point Baptist Church, 1703 South Miller Avenue Shelbyville, IN 46176.
+Hope to see you all there.

 • Ham Breakfast with the Hams: Breakfasts are always held on the 2nd and 4th Saturdays of each month at 8:30AM at the Shelbyville Denny’s restaurant located on the East side of Shelbyville at the I-74 and SR44 interchange.
 See you there.